CWJ-K/Linux-code/Virtualization/Docker/README.md

 # Introduction
 Take note of the usage of Docker in Linux to solve questions below
-1. how to write docker-compose
+1. how to write docker-compose?
-2. how to write dockerfile
+2. how to write dockerfile?
-3. how to use swarm
+3. how to use Swarm?

 <br />